Fresh, Healthy, and Free!

 Onions: Low in calories, with only 40 calories per 3.5 ounces, onions are 89% water, 9% carbs, and 1.7% fiber.
 Onions have tiny amounts of protein and fat and, add flavor to your meal.

 Oranges: With 9 grams of protein, an orange is a healthy piece of fruit.
-It is a great source of vitamins A, B6, and C, as well as calcium, magnesium, and fiber.
+It is a great source of vitamins, minerals, and fiber.

 Oranges: Loaded with vitamin C, and containing 4% carbohydrates, 3% fiber, 9%, sugar, 4% calcium, and 9 grams of protein, an orange is a healthy piece of fruit.